Dr. Benjamin Okafor

 The Edward Waters College Criminal Justice program is dedicated to educate, research, and service in the field of criminal justice and related areas of public safety.
 It strives to endow students with the skills of critical thinking and effective communication; the capacity for personal and social growth and creative problem solving that result from the ability to acquire and evaluate information; the ability to navigate advanced technological systems; and the awareness of the diverse cultural, historical, economic, and political forces that shape our society.

 What can you do with a B.A.
 Degree in Criminal Justice from Edward Waters College?
 Just about anything!
 The career choices for Criminal Justice majors are diverse and can include work in local, state and federal law enforcement agencies, corrections, probation and the court system.

-Students who wish to major in the Bachelor of Arts Degree program for each of the three (5) Concentrations must meet the following criteria:
+Students who wish to major in the Bachelor of Arts Degree program for each of the four (4) Concentrations must meet the following criteria:

 - Students must have a 2.0 overall G.P.A. with the following exceptions:

 - 2.5 GPA required for 3+1 Police Academy